-Gabriel sensei's favourite katas are Nijushiho, Sochin and Gojushiho Sho (Dai for SKIF under Kanazawa group) and Sochin.
+Gabriel sensei's favourite katas are Nijushiho, Sochin and Gojushiho Sho (Dai for SKIF under Kanazawa group).
 He is a strong believer of progressive training.
 Over the years Gabriel sensei has trained with many top UK and Japanese shotokan karate instructors.
 He was particularly inspired by Hirokazu Kanazawa sensei, Nobuaki Kanazawa sensei and Naka Tatsuya sensei.

 One of Gabriel sensei's passions is the study of the practical interpretations of kata movements (kata bunkai and oyo).
 He also believes that everybody should train in a friendly and safe environment whilst maintaining the value and discipline of traditional shotokan karate.

 Nigel Stevens 3rd Dan | Helen Oakley 3rd Dan | Jason Bennett 3rd Dan